restyled-io/restyled.io-static/content/docs/Common-Errors.md

 The solution is to make sure your indentation is like _Exhibit A_, assuming that's what you meant.

-## Mapping values are not allowed in this context
+## Config: Mapping values are not allowed in this context

 This error basically means you've started to define an Object (key-values) in a place where that's not expected or allowed by the Yaml syntax.
 The most common